toronski/nba-fandata-analyzer/README.md

 Project is currently in alpha stage.

 What I currently work on?
-> Different timeframes for games played.
+> Graphs data and overall display

 ## Features